Overview for Undergraduates

 In January 2021, Vanderbilt launched a new trans-institutional undergraduate Data Science Minor that spans the Blair School of Music, the College of Arts and Science, the School of Engineering, and Peabody College and is affiliated with the Data Science Institute.
 Undergraduates in Data Science are introduced to the fundamentals of this interdisciplinary field, with coursework in computer programming, statistics, machine learning, and visualization, interwoven with ethical considerations of collecting, curating, analyzing, visualizing, and interpreting data.
 The minor in Data Science prepares students for advanced coursework in statistics and data analysis, scientific computing and simulation, machine learning and visualization, and high performance computing and big data.

-For information about the Data Science Minor see here:
+For information about the Undergraduate Data Science Program see here:

 Related Undergraduate Programs and Courses

 For information about the Quantitative Methods Minor see here: https://peabody.vanderbilt.edu/departments/psych/undergraduate_programs/quantitative_methods_minor.php

 In addition, students in any major at Vanderbilt can help prepare themselves for future education or employment in Data Science with foundational courses in mathematics, statistics, computation, machine learning, or visualization, along with a variety of elective courses.
 Existing Vanderbilt courses that cover key Data Science topics can be found here: